Krystian731/ordersAppFrontend/README.md

 $ ng serve
 ```
  Then navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

- !Note that the application will not work properly without running OrdersappBackend
+ Note that the application will not work properly without running OrdersappBackend.